Alec-crypto-cmd/Pit-Bike-OS/BUILD_FIX_README.md

-# Map Style Update
+# Navigation Update

-I have switched the map provider to **Google Maps** (Standard View).
-This is the "normal" map style you are likely used to (Streets, Parks, Buildings).
+I have added a **Search Bar** to the top of the map.
+You can now type a destination (e.g., "Berlin Alexanderplatz") and press "Go".
+The app will find the location and draw a route from your position to it.

+I also fixed the map file which was briefly corrupted in the previous step.

 ## Action Required
-Run your script again to build the new version.
+Push the changes to GitHub to build the updated APK.

 ```bash
 Git push.bat